 Hiking and Biking

-Speaking of bike rides, fall is the perfect season to explore some of the hundreds of miles of bike trails along the Front Range.
+Speaking of bike rides, fall is the perfect season to explore some of the miles of bike trails around Maryland Mountain.
 You’ll enjoy the crunch of leaves beneath your tires and the crisp air on your face as you ride through parks, nature preserves, and green belts.
 You can also take to the mountains for a hike or mountain biking excursion.
 The fall colors all around you only add to the magic.

 Many seasonal Farmers Markets open in June, but early fall offers some of the best fruit and vegetable selections, including peaches from Palisade, CO.
 You’ll want to stock up on these juicy, local fruits during the brief time they’re available.
 Make peach smoothies, bake peach cobbler, or eat them plain for a little slice of heaven.